 There are other DMARDs that may be prescribed for you.
 Your rheumatology nurse will go through your medication with you in more detail.

 Methotrexate comes in tablet and injection form.
 Please visit the links below to help you understand how to use your methotrexate injection pen.

 Biologic therapies can be given as an infusion.
 Infusion therapy provides patients with medication administered intravenously.
 Your rheumatology infusion will be given in MACS .
 The day and time of your appointment will depend upon the kind of infusion you are going to have.
 Your rheumatology nurse will discuss this with you in more detail.

-Alternatively, you may attend you GP for blood monitoring.
+Alternatively, you may attend your GP for blood tests.
 Please fax results to 01 4284170 or email them to your consultant’s secretary.

 Contact Hibernian @ Home on 01 460 4820 or 01 460 4792 if you are on the following medications:

 Contact TCP on 1800 936 807 or email firstname.lastname@example.org if you are on the following medications:

 Contact Novartis on 1800 303 510 or email email@example.com if you are on the following medications: